 Best Spending Benefits

 The British Airways Visa earns 1x Avios on all purchases.
 I love earning more than 1x per $1, but 1x doesn’t get me too excited.
-However, you will get 3 Avios per $1 on British Airways purchases.
+However, you will get 3x Avios per $1 spent on British Airways, Aer Lingus, Iberia, and Level purchases.
+You also earn 2x Avios per $1 spent on hotels accommodations.

 There is an additional spending bonus with the British Airways Visa.
 Every calendar year that you make $30,000 in purchases on your British Airways Visa Card, you’ll earn a Travel Together Ticket, good for two years.